UK Immigration & Citizenship Lawyers

 If you are out of the UK for two years or more, pre-settled status is lost and cannot be acquired afresh.

-How to apply for settled status
+How to apply for a settled status

 Excessive absences with a pre-settled status